rychly/textadept-spellchecker/README.md

-# textadept-spellchecker
+# TASC
-Spell checker plugin for textadept.
+TASC is a spell checker plugin for textadept.

 Spell checking being performed via ispell compatible backend. (aspell and hunspell are supported at the moment)